Infinite quantum signal processing

 In other words, although $f(H)$ is not a unitary matrix, it can be block encoded by a unitary matrix of a larger size that can be efficiently implemented on quantum computers.
-This construction has found many applications, such as Hamiltonian simulation~\cite{LowChuang2017,GilyenSuLowEtAl2019}, solving linear system of equations~\cite{GilyenSuLowEtAl2019,LinTong2020,MartynRossiTanEtAl2021}, solving eigenvalue problems~\cite{LinTong2020a,DongLinTong2022}, preparing Gibbs states~\cite{GilyenSuLowEtAl2019}, Petz recovery channel~\cite{GilyenLloydMarvianEtAl2022}, benchmarking quantum systems~\cite{DongLin2021,DongWhaleyLin2021}, to name a few.
+This construction has found many applications, such as Hamiltonian simulation~\cite{LowChuang2017,GilyenSuLowEtAl2019}, linear system of equations~\cite{GilyenSuLowEtAl2019,LinTong2020,MartynRossiTanEtAl2021}, eigenvalue problems~\cite{LinTong2020a,DongLinTong2022}, Gibbs states preparation~\cite{GilyenSuLowEtAl2019}, Petz recovery channel~\cite{GilyenLloydMarvianEtAl2022}, benchmarking quantum systems~\cite{DongLin2021,DongWhaleyLin2021}, to name a few.
 We refer interested readers to Refs.~\cite{GilyenSuLowEtAl2019,MartynRossiTanEtAl2021}.

 To implement QSVT, we need to efficiently calculate the phase factors $\Psi$ corresponding to a target polynomial of degree $d$.
 Many of the aforementioned applications are formulated as the evaluation of a matrix function $f(H)$, where $f:[-1,1]\to \RR$ is not a polynomial but a smooth function, which can be expressed as an infinite polynomial series (e.g., the Chebyshev polynomial series).
 To approximate $f(H)$, we need to first truncate the polynomial series to $f^{(d)}$ with a proper degree $d$ so that the difference between $f^{(d)}$ and $f$ is sufficiently small.
 Then for each $f^{(d)}$ we can find (at least) one set of phase factors $\Psi^{(d)}$.
-When $d$ is fixed, there has been significant progresses in computing the phase factors in the past few years~\cite{GilyenSuLowEtAl2019,Haah2019,ChaoDingGilyenEtAl2020,DongMengWhaleyEtAl2021,Ying2022}.
+When $d$ is fixed, there has been significant progress in computing the phase factors in the past few years~\cite{GilyenSuLowEtAl2019,Haah2019,ChaoDingGilyenEtAl2020,DongMengWhaleyEtAl2021,Ying2022}.
 The questions we would like to answer in this paper are as follows.

 \begin{enumerate}

 \item As $d\to \infty$, can the phase factors $\{\Psi^{(d)}\}$ be chosen to have a well-defined limit $\Psi^{\star}$ in a properly chosen space?

 \item If $f$ is smooth, its Chebyshev coefficients decay rapidly.
 Does the tail of $\Psi^{\star}$ exhibit decay properties?
 If so, how is it related to the smoothness of $f$?